Protein has earned its reputation as a work horse for your body. Understanding how much you need based on each day's act…

 Gluten isn’t unhealthy, but for those who must avoid it, it is no joke.
-Unlike trans fats or large amounts of sodium, it isn’t necessary to avoid or limit gluten unless you are part of the one percent of the population that is burdened by celiac disease, an autoimmune gluten intolerance.
+Unlike trans fats, it isn’t necessary to avoid or limit gluten unless you are part of the one percent of the population that is burdened by celiac disease, an autoimmune gluten intolerance.
 The only known solution for people with celiac disease is a strict gluten free diet.
 You may also choose to avoid gluten if you are one of the increasing numbers of people with gluten sensitivity.
 Over the past few years it has been discovered that people can have symptoms of gluten sensitivity without having celiac disease.

 What is Celiac Disease?